 - Whispers even if volume hearing is good

 While a person with high-frequency hearing loss has more trouble with high-frequency sounds, some frequencies may seem easier to hear than others.
-Inside your inner ear where most of hearing takes place, you have tiny hair-like nerve cells that move with sound.
-You have several of these tiny hair cells for each frequency of sound.
+Inside your inner ear you have tiny hair-like nerve cells that move with sounds.

 If the cells that pick up a certain frequency become damaged and eventually die, you lose your ability to hear that frequency at lower volumes.
 If all of the cells that pick up that frequency are damaged, then you completely lose your ability to hear that frequency regardless of volume.

 This type of hearing loss can make some interactions with loved ones very frustrating.
 You may have trouble only hearing specific frequencies, but your family members might assume they have to yell to be heard at all.
 On top of that, those with this type of hearing impairment find background noise overshadows louder, higher-frequency sounds like your sister speaking to you in a restaurant.

 How Hearing Professionals Use the Hearing Test to Personalize Hearing Solutions